Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Chenopodiaceae

 Shrubby plant with fleshy leaves found in saline/damp soil as along rivers in the Sonoran Desert.
 Detailed Description

 Leafy weed of cool seasons found growing usu. near agric. fields.
 Leaves whitish on top surface.
-Leaves coursely toothed; flowers green & without petals.
-This photo is hosted at Wikimedia Detailed Description
+Leaves coarsely toothed; flowers green & without petals.
+Detailed Description

 Tumbleweed / Russian Thistle